|Nutrition Facts (per serving)|

 Using a vegetable peeler, remove the outer skin of the nagaimo, exposing the white inner flesh of the root.
 Due to its mucilaginous texture, the yam is very slippery and might be difficult to handle.

 Slice the nagaimo lengthwise into thin and small rectangular pieces.
 Serve in small individual appetizer plates and chill in the refrigerator until ready to serve.

 Just before serving, garnish with dried bonito flakes (katsuobushi) and optional daikon sprouts (kaiware), shiso, or other optional garnishes.
-Serve with a drizzle of soy sauce or seasoned soy sauce (dashi shoyu) and enjoy!
+Serve with a drizzle of soy sauce or seasoned soy sauce (dashi shoyu).